Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 • Post-surgical joint recovery

-Benefits of Exosomes Over PRP or Stem Cells Alone:
+Benefits of Exosomes Over PRP Alone:

 • No need for harvesting (off-the-shelf, allogenic source)